2016 ATP World Tour Finals: Singles

 Milos Raonic began the year, by reaching the final of the Brisbane International against No. 3 Federer in a rematch of their 2015 final.
 This time, Raonic upset Federer in straight sets, winning his eighth career title.
 At the Australian Open, he reached the semifinals for the first time and became the first Canadian man to reach the semifinals in the event.
 However, he lost to No. 2 Murray in five sets, sustaining an adductor injury while leading two sets to one.
 The adductor injury kept Raonic out of competition for six weeks.
 He returned to action at the Indian Wells Masters, reaching the final against No. 1 Novak Djokovic where he lost in straight sets, his third consecutive loss in a Masters final.
 Raonic followed Indian Wells by reaching the quarterfinals at the next three Masters events in Miami Open, Monte-Carlo Rolex Masters and Mutua Madrid Open, eventually losing to Nick Kyrgios, Murray, and Djokovic, respectively.
 Raonic continued the clay court season with a second-round loss at the Italian Open to Kyrgios.
 At the French Open, he received an upset in the fourth round in straight sets to No. 55 Albert Ramos Viñolas.

 Raonic began the grass court season by advancing to his first grass court final at the Queen's Club Championships without dropping serve, but lost the final in three sets to Murray.
 At the Wimbledon Championships, Raonic reached his second straight final and once again faced Murray.
 In the final, he lost to Murray in straight sets.
 With the transition to hard courts after Wimbledon, Raonic made the quarterfinals of the Rogers Cup losing to Monfils and the semifinals of the Western & Southern Open falling to Murray for the fifth time in 2016.
 Raonic was the fifth seed at the US Open, but lost in the second round to Ryan Harrison.
 Raonic then failed to defend his title at the St. Petersburg Open, falling in his opening match to Mikhail Youzhny.
 Raonic withdrew from the China Open prior to his semifinal match against Grigor Dimitrov due to an ankle injury sustained in the quarterfinal.
-He then lost back-to-back matches in the third round of Shanghai Rolex Masters to Jack Sock and the first round of Swiss Indoors to Ricardas Berankis.
+He then lost back-to-back matches in the third round of Shanghai Rolex Masters to Jack Sock and the first round of Swiss Indoors to Ričardas Berankis.
 Raonic suffered another injury, a quadriceps tear, during his quarterfinal match against Jo-Wilfried Tsonga at the BNP Paribas Masters and withdrew before his scheduled semifinal against Murray.

 On October 12, Kei Nishikori claimed the fifth spot in the event.